• 中文

 Surrounded by mountains, the village is located at the juncture of three counties.
 It borders Boyang Town of Tongdao County (which is close to Sanjiang County of Guangxi Zhuang Autonomous Region) to the south, and Shengde Village of Liping County of Guizhou Province to the west, Suiyi Mountain to the east and Baishanjie to the north.

 The village is inhabited by the Miao people, who live in stilted buildings and enjoy their traditional ethnic life with little influence from the outside world.
 Their connection to the outside world is a hilly flagstone road, which is over 10 kilometers long.
-As the years pass, the ancient buildings such as bridges, temples and wells are still remained in the village.
+As the years pass, the ancient buildings such as bridges, temples and wells still remain in the village.
 The trees surrounding the village are over 500 years old.

 The village has changed its name several times.
 It started as Dizhao Village, which means “bring fortune” in Chinese, but it was plagued by fire for years.
 It then became “Dijiao (地焦)” in order to avoid fire accidents, and finally by its present name after the founding of the new China for the convenience of writing.